 All applications for funding that meet the eligibility criteria will be assessed against the following selection criteria.
-In addressing the selection criteria, applicants need to specifically highlight the relevance to cardiovascular disease research.
+In addressing the selection criteria, applicants need to specifically highlight the relevance to cardiovascular disease (research/clinical).

-1. Academic and relevant professional qualifications
+1. Academic and relevant clinical qualifications

-Senior Scientists will be required to list their academic qualifications and any relevant professional qualifications with the year awarded, the awarding body, and country.
+Clinician Scientists will be required to list any clinical and academic qualifications held and any relevant professional qualifications with the year awarded, the awarding body and country.